WRF Physics¶

 bl_pbl_physics=5

-Predicts sub-grid TKE terms; includes shallow convection using a mass-flux approach through the whole cloud-topped boundary layer; includes a capability of top-down mixing for turbulence driven by cloud-top radiative cooling, which is separate from bottom-up surface-flux-driven mixing
+Predicts sub-grid TKE terms; includes shallow convection using a mass-flux approach through the entire cloud-topped boundary layer; includes top-down mixing for turbulence driven by cloud-top radiative cooling, which is separate from bottom-up surface-flux-driven mixing

 Nakanishi and Niino, 2006